daddevv/TypingTowers/docs/BALANCING.md

 Tsurvive = D / mob_speed
 ```

 To ensure a player can defeat mobs by typing accurately, we require `TTK < Tsurvive` for the first mob of each wave.
-Since later mobs spawn after `spawn_interval` frames, we also want the tower to defeat mobs quickly enough that only a manageable number are alive simultaneously.
+Since later mobs spawn after `spawn_interval` seconds, we also want the tower to defeat mobs quickly enough that only a manageable number are alive simultaneously.

 ## Reload Throughput

 With an ammo capacity of `C`, a tower can fire `C` shots before running out.
 Each empty slot generates a reload letter.
-Assuming perfect accuracy, the fastest time to refill one slot is `tower_reload_rate` frames.
+Assuming perfect accuracy, the fastest time to refill one slot is `tower_reload_rate` seconds.
 The sustained firing rate considering reload is therefore:

 ```
 EffectiveFireRate = max(tower_fire_rate, tower_reload_rate)